nordcraftengine/nordcraft/packages/core/README.md

 [npm](https://www.npmjs.com/package/@nordcraft/core)

-This package holds the essential logic used by other packages in the nordcraft framework.
-It is under active development and not yet ready for other applications to consume.
+This package holds the essential logic used by other packages in the [Nordcraft](https://nordcraft.com) framework.
+This includes:

+- Style logic for generating hashes and element styles
+- Utility functions
+- Data structures (Typescript types)